-BOCES Shortage Areas:

-Percent Positions Filled Through a Shortage Mechanism or Unfilled
+BOCES Shortage Areas: Percent Positions Filled Through a Shortage Mechanism or Unfilled

-In small rural districts, early childhood education and business/marketing had the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas.
-This is consistent with the 2020-2021 academic year data.
+In small rural districts, early childhood education and special education generalist subject areas had the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas.
+This is consistent with the 2021-2022 academic year data.